 In subsequent centuries, some countries have embraced the notion of enumerating their populace more enthusiastically than others.
 Lacking the United States’ constitutional requirement of a decennial census to apportion governmental representation, other countries have chronologically spotty censuses.
 Some records have succumbed to wars or (like the 1890 US census) fires.
 And not every nation asked questions essential to genealogists—some were statistical, and didn’t record any names.

 Still, foreign censuses can be brick wall-busting tools for tracing ancestors abroad.
-The Family History Library (FHL) has microfilmed many; borrow them at your local Family History Center.
-A surprising number are online.
+The Family History Library (FHL) has microfilmed many, and surprising number are online.
 Here’s a, well, census of the census resources available for researching the most common foreign origins.

 England and Wales